Justine Mules-Robinson: Adelaide (2017–2022)

 Mules-Robinson was drafted by Adelaide with their seventeenth selection and 133rd overall in the 2016 AFL Women's draft.
 She made her AFLW debut in the thirty-six point win against at Thebarton Oval in the opening round of the 2017 season.
 She struggled to maintain a spot in the side when she was omitted for the round two match against the at VU Whitten Oval, the round four match against at Fremantle Oval and the round six match against at TIO Stadium.
 She played her first consecutive games for the season in the round seven match against at Olympic Park Oval and when she was a part of Adelaide's premiership side after the club defeated by six points at Metricon Stadium in the AFL Women's Grand Final.
 She missed three matches in her debut season to finish with five matches.

 Adelaide signed Mules-Robinson for the 2018 season during the trade period in May 2017.

 Port Adelaide (2022–present)

 Mules-Robinson signed for the inaugural Port Adelaide Football Club AFLW list in mid-2022.

 After serving as stand-in captain in 2024 when Janelle Cuthbertson was injured, Mules-Robinson took over the Port Adelaide captaincy ahead of the 2025 season.

+Personal life

+Mules-Robinson is queer and is married to Olivia Robinson.